lrowleyabel/Neighbourhood-Cohesion-and-Multimorbidity/README.md

 ## Neighbourhood and Multimorbidity

-This repository contains the code for the research paper _Neighbourhood social cohesion, loneliness and multimorbidity: evidence from a UK longitudinal panel study_.
+This repository contains the code for the research paper _Neighbourhood social cohesion, loneliness and multimorbidity: evidence from a UK longitudinal panel study_, published in Health & Place:

+> Rowley-Abel et al., _Neighbourhood social cohesion, loneliness and multimorbidity: Evidence from a UK longitudinal panel study_, Health & Place, Volume 91, 2025, https://doi.org/10.1016/j.healthplace.2025.103414.

 This study models the relationship between multimorbidity risk and neighbourhood cohesion.
 Additionally, it considers how this relationship may be linked to individual loneliness.
 It conducts both cross-sectional and longitudinal analysis using a large panel study from the UK - [the Understanding Society dataset](https://www.understandingsociety.ac.uk/).